 How does it help with blood pressure? – Cinnamon is a little unique in that its ability to reduce blood pressure is most evident in people who are dealing with diabetes, a common side effect of which is the increased risk of developing hypertension.

 Recently University of Toronto researchers studied clinical trials looking at the effect of cinnamon on blood pressure in groups who were either pre-diabetic or had type-2 diabetes.
-These trials occurred between 2000 and 2012, and three trials in particular met the criterion for their analysis.
+These trials occurred, and three trials in particular met the criterion for their analysis.
 Their findings indicated that taking cinnamon for a 12 week period did result in a modest reduction in both systolic and diastolic BP readings.
 And a further study showed that cinnamon can be of benefit to non-diabetic people too.

 How to use – In Western cuisine cinnamon is probably most well known as a central ingredient in cinnamon buns and cinnamon bread, as well as used in many packaged cereals and sprinkled on fruits, such as apples.
 It is also used in chocolate production and can be added to some soups, holiday drinks such as egg nog, and other sweet dishes and pies.
 For therapeutic uses, fresh cinnamon sticks (containing the Ceylon cinnamon) are best, since the powdered form sold in grocery stores comes from a different source of cinnamon – the Cassia plant – and it can be toxic to humans if used in excess.